svalaskevicius/accountTransferExample/README.md

 ### Why Event Sourcing?

-As transferring money between accounts is a responsible operation, and the service provider has to always be able to prove the correctness of the state at any given time.
+As transferring money between accounts is a responsible operation, the service provider has to be able to prove the correctness of the state at any given time.

 EventSourcing makes logging events as the first class citizen of the application - the stored events drive the state change - thus, the logged data becomes the primary